BShowen/ruby_chess/README.md

 * King, Knight, and Pawn have their own modules for populating moves.

 ### Chess Pieces
-A chess piece only knows its unicode, which represents its character, and its color.
+A chess piece only knows its color and it's unicode which represents its character.
 Chess pieces are kept as dumb as possible leaving all logic to the board which enforces encapsulation.
 Chess piece unicodes and colors are are used for move logic-i.e., you shouldnt be able to select opponents pieces.

 ### Move Logic
 When a piece is selected, its unicode is checked and then its list of moves is generated based on the unciode (character) of the chess piece.
 To do this I use a method called `potential_moves(current_coords)` and I pass in coordinates.
 This method returns a hash with all of the possible moves that a piece can make from its current position.
 >The list of moves returned by this method is a list of "potential" moves.
 Nothing else has been checked yet.
-For example, if the queen's legal move list includes the cooridnates [3,3] and [3,4] that means that the queen can see that square.
+For example, if the queen's legal move list includes the cooridnates [3,3].
+That means that the queen can see that square.
 However, it doesnt mean she can move to that sqaure.
-If she moves to that sqaure and in-turn exposes her king to being in check then that wouldnt be a legal move.
+If she moves to that sqaure and in turn exposes her king to being in check, then that wouldnt be a legal move.
 So we still need to iterate over this potential move list and determine which moves are legal and illegal.

 My potential_moves method looks like this.
 ```Ruby